XuTiany1/designing-machine-learning-systems-summary/README.md

-# designing-machine-learning-systems-summary
+# Designing Machine Learning Systems - Chip Huyen

-This will record all of my notes for this book.
+I am currently reading through this book and these are my up-to-date notes for the book.

+## Table of Content